 Thus, $F: (H, P) \longrightarrow (H, P)$ is a forest map modeled on $\mathcal{S}$.
 The Hubbard forest also comes with a compatible local degree function $\delta$, and angles between any pair of adjacent edges incident at a vertex, which is compatible with the dynamics (see \cite{Poi13}).
 Thus, to construct an angle function, we simply need to specify the angle $0$ at each vertex.
 We do this using the $p_s$-compatible condition and the anchored convention (see \cite[Definition 3.3]{L21a}).
 Therefore, $(F: (H, P) \longrightarrow (H, P), \delta, \alpha)$ is an angled forest map.

 The core of $H$ is critically star-shaped.
 Indeed, if $\delta(\p_s) \geq 2$, then this is vacuously true.
-Otherwise, each adjacent vertex $v$ to $\p_s$ is in a periodic Fatou point by expanding property of the Hubbard forest.
+Otherwise, each adjacent vertex $v$ to $\p_s$ is a periodic Fatou point by the expanding property of Hubbard forests.

 On the other hand, $H$ may contain many periodic Julia branch points.
-In the following, we introduce an operation on these branch points, which we call {\em split modification}, to get an admissible angled tree map.
+In the following, we introduce an operation on these branch points, which is called a {\em split modification}, to get an admissible angled tree map.

 We remark that all the angle functions for $H$ are regular.
 It is at this modification stage that we need to introduce non-regular points in the extended circle.